nqtrg/Chart-Checklist/README.md

 # General

-- Keep a high percent of data ink: “the larger the share of a graphic’s ink devoted to data, the better (other relevant matters being equal).”
+- Keep a high percent of data-ink: “the larger the share of a graphic’s ink devoted to data, the better (other relevant matters being equal).”
     - no clutter effect
     - remove chart border
 - Axis/labels are de-emphasized.
 E.g: make it grey
 - Never use 3D
-- Use business term.
+- Use business terms.
 E.g:
     - not good: month_key, organization_name
     - good: Month, Organization
-- Avoid second axis.
-Second axis takes some time and reading to understand which data should be read against which axis.
+- Avoid a second axis.
+A second axis takes some time and reading to understand which data should be read against which axis.
     - E.g:
         - From

             ![figures/Untitled.png](figures/Untitled.png)

         - To
-            - Don’t show the secondy‐axis.Instead,labelthedatapointsthat belong on this axis directly.
+            - Don’t show the secondary axis.
+Instead,label the data points that belong on this axis directly.

                 ![figures/Untitled%201.png](figures/Untitled%201.png)

-            - Pullthegraphsapartverticallyandhaveaseparatey‐axisforeach (both along the left) but leverage the same x‐axis across both.
+            - Pull the graphs apart vertically and have a separately axis for each (both along the left) but leverage the same x‐axis across both.

                 ![figures/Untitled%202.png](figures/Untitled%202.png)

 # Table

-- Avoid using table
+- Avoid using tables
 - Try to highlight the information you want to communicate. e.g: make it a heat map
 - Draw our audience’s eyes in the direction we want them to focus: row or columns.
 Approaches:
     - spacing